digiscot/digiscot-website/pages/basic-digital-skills.md

 ---
-layout: page
+layout: markdown
 title: Basic digital skills
 excerpt: These are the basic digital skills that people and organisations need to get things done online.
 permalink: /about/basic-digital-skills/
 ---

 We have adopted the [basic digital skills definition](http://www.go-on.co.uk/basic-digital-skills/) developed by [Go ON UK](http://www.go-on.co.uk).
 This highlights five key skills: